jakeday/chromebook-pixel-slackware/README.md

 3. Choose 1 to boot from the USB drive
 4. At the slackware boot prompt, enter kms.s (this will allow the framebuffer to work properly)
 5. Press enter to boot, and then follow the normal slackware install instructions.

-// you should be instaling slackware now like normal

 6. When completed, remove the USB drive
 7. Reboot
 8. Press CTRL+L again during boot